Alex Bregman Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.3 K/9, the ninth-best in the league.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9, the sixth-best in MLB.

-- Blue Jays pitchers combine to surrender 24 total home runs at a clip of 1.5 per game (third-most in the league).
+- Blue Jays pitchers combine to allow the second-most home runs in baseball (26 total, 1.5 per game).

-- The Blue Jays are sending Gausman (1-1) out to make his fourth start of the season.
-He is 1-1 with a 1.35 ERA and 25 strikeouts in 20 2/3 innings pitched.
+- Bassitt (1-2 with a 7.63 ERA and 12 strikeouts in 15 1/3 innings pitched) gets the start for the Blue Jays, his fourth of the season.

-- His last appearance was on Wednesday against the Detroit Tigers, when the righty went eight innings, surrendering three earned runs while giving up five hits.
+- In his most recent time out on Thursday, the righty tossed six innings against the Detroit Tigers, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.